tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

 **Attend PASS Summit**

 12 days and counting.
-I’m so excited, I can’t focus.
-I’ll be in a first timers group, I’m participating in the Quiz Bowl at the welcome reception, I’m presenting Reporting Services 201 on Wednesday, and I’m moderating the WIT lunch on Thursday.
+I'm so excited, I can't focus.
+I'll be in a first timers group, I'm participating in the Quiz Bowl at the welcome reception, I'm presenting Reporting Services 201 on Wednesday, and I'm moderating the WIT lunch on Thursday.

 <p align="center">
   <img src="/wp-content/uploads/users/grrlgeek/PASS_2011_SpeakingButton_180x180-black.png?mtime=1312531636" alt="" title="" />